learningequality/point-loma/README.md

 	--help           Show this message and exit.

 ## Output
 Each test will output to a json file, *resultsN.report.json*, where *N*, is the test number.
 Unless specified, a csv file named 'output.csv' will contain four performance metrics and the average of all tests.
 If the number of tests is one, the average will not be printed.
+All files will be in the directory where the script was run.

 ## Coming Soon
 - Run in chrome headless mode